Piyush0102/Piyush0102/README.md

 # **Hi! , I am Atharva , great to see you here 👋**

 ## 😃 **About me**
 I am a Computer Engineering student studying at International Institute of Information Technology, Pune (I2IT,Pune).
-I am a tech enthusiast.
-I extremely passionate about developing really cool softwares.
+I am a tech enthusiast, extremely passionate about developing cool projects.
 I am always open to collaborate on projects and innovative/distruptive ideas.<br/><br/>
-**1.Writer and Blogger :**
+**1. Writer and Blogger :**
 <a href="https://hashnode.com/@atharva0300">
 <img src="https://img.shields.io/badge/Hashnode-orange">
 </a>